nextgenthemes/action-wordpress-plugin-deploy/readme.md

           svn_pass: ${{ secrets.SVN_PASSWORD }}
 ```

 Lets say you have a monorepo or subdirectory git setup.
-Given a `plugins/your-plugin-slug` directory inside your git, you wound use no `path:` for the checkout and for the 'Deploy' `workdir` you would use `plugins/your-plugin-slug`.
+Given a `plugins/your-plugin-slug` directory inside your git repo, you wound use no `path:` for the Checkout step and for the Deploy step `workdir` you would use `plugins/your-plugin-slug`.

 ## Running it locally